What Is a Cross-Border Fee? Can You Avoid It? [2026 Update]

 Why am I being charged a cross-border fee?

-When a customer makes a purchase with a credit card issued in a foreign country (i.e. not the same country where the business is registered), the credit card companies and banks take on a greater risk and have to deal with a more complicated transaction.
-They charge a cross-border fee to cover the extra costs involved.
+When a customer makes a purchase with a credit card issued in a foreign country (different from where the business is registered), credit card companies and banks face greater risk and handle more complicated transactions.
+They charge a cross-border fee to cover extra costs.

 How can you avoid cross-border fees?

-Cross-border fees can’t be avoided, but there are some ways you can minimize and manage them.
-Registering branches or merchant accounts in locations where you do a lot of business or creating distribution partnerships with local businesses are effective ways of lowering the cost of cross-border fees.
-Also make sure you use a PSP like Pay.com that offers a wide variety of payment options
+Cross-border fees can't be avoided, but you can minimize and manage them.
+Registering branches or merchant accounts where you do significant business or creating distribution partnerships with local businesses are effective ways to lower cross-border fee costs.
+Ensure you use a provider like Pay.com offering a wide variety of payment options.

 How much are cross-border fees?

 Cross-border fees are calculated as a percentage of the sale.
-The exact percentage is determined by the card association and is affected by the currency used in the sale.
-Generally, transactions in US dollars incur a lower fee than those in other currencies.
+The exact percentage is determined by the card association and affected by the currency used.
+Generally, transactions in US dollars incur lower fees than those in other currencies.

 What's the best way for my business to accept payments?

-You’ll need an online payment infrastructure in order for your business to accept payments.
-Pay.com is an easy and convenient option that allows you to get set up quickly and accept a wide variety of payment methods, either online or over the phone.
+You'll need an online payment infrastructure.
+Pay.com is an easy and convenient option allowing you to set up quickly and accept a wide variety of payment methods, online or over the phone.

 Meet the author